Sim4n6/plasoWiki/How-to-write-a-parser.md

 **Make sure that the test file does not contain sensitive or copyrighted material.**

-# Parsers, events and formatters
+# Parsers, formatters, events and event data

 * parser; subclass of plaso.parsers.interface.FileObjectParser, that extracts events from the content of a file.
-* event; subclass of plaso.containers.events.EventObject, that represent [an event](https://github.com/log2timeline/plaso/wiki/Scribbles-about-events#what-is-an-event)
 * formatter (or event formatter); subclass of plaso.formatters.interface.EventFormatter, that generates a human readable description of the event data.
+* event; subclass of plaso.containers.events.EventObject, that represents [an event](https://github.com/log2timeline/plaso/wiki/Scribbles-about-events#what-is-an-event)
+* event data; subclass of plaso.containers.events.EventData, that represents data related to the event.

 ## Writing the parser